nivekcode/frontend-heroes/exercise-npm-scripts-build/README.md

 ## Build SCSS

-Let's first start by building our SCSS.
+Let's first start by building our `SCSS`.

 1. Let's add a `build:scss` script.
 Inside here we are going to use `saas` (already installed). `sass ./styles.scss ./dist/styles.css` instead of just compiling it we compile it into the `dist` folder.